itmoss/come/README.md

 ```sh
 - go get github/itmoss/come
 ```
-# how get a project with the Eclipse.
+# how to create a project with the Eclipse.
 - Creates workspace within your home.
 - `~/go_work`
 - Move to goclipse then create go project and check your project name whether it is above directory of workspace.